 Universal - Memory Tampering - Detector

-Important data such as positions or health status are usually stored in the runtime memory, which can be susceptible to manipulation by cheat tools or data sniffers.
-AntiCheat offers protected data types to prevent such memory manipulations and also to recognize and react to them.
+Important data such as positions or health status is usually stored in the runtime memory, which can be susceptible to manipulation by cheat tools or data sniffers.
+AntiCheat offers protected data types to prevent such memory manipulations and to recognize and react to them.

 Detector